rlk/panoptic/README.md

-# SCM View
+# Panoptic

 Copyright &copy; 2011-2014 [Robert Kooima](http://kooima.net)

-The SCM View repository contains a series of experiments in the rendering of [SCM](https://github.com/rlk/scm) data using the [Thumb](https://github.com/rlk/thumb) interactive application framework.
-These include a giga-pixel omni-stereoscopic panorama viewer and a planetary data exploration tool, both of which benefit from Thumb's broad support for virtual reality devices and head-mounted displays.
+Panoptic is a giga-pixel omni-stereoscopic panorama viewer and a planetary data exploration tool.
+It embeds the [Spherical Cube Map](https://github.com/rlk/scm) library within a [Thumb](https://github.com/rlk/thumb) application, giving an SCM renderer with broad support for virtual reality devices and head-mounted displays.

+## Dependencies

-The SCM View build requires the presence of [Thumb](https://github.com/rlk/thumb) in an adjacent directory.
+The Panoptic build requires the presence of [Spherical Cube Map](https://github.com/rlk/scm) and [Thumb](https://github.com/rlk/thumb) in adjacent directories.

 	$ ls
+	panoptic
+	scm
 	thumb
-	scmview

-The repo has a submodule ([SCM](https://github.com/rlk/scm)) with a submodule ([util3d](https://github.com/rlk/util3d)).
-These need to be explicitly added to a fresh clone.
-To do so...
+The Panoptic repo has a submodule ([util3d](https://github.com/rlk/util3d)) that must be explicitly added to a fresh clone:

-    git submodule update --init --recursive
+    git submodule update --init

+## Build

+Panoptic may be build with either a Debug or Release configuration.
+The adjacent Thumb and SCM source trees *must* be build with the same configuration.
+In all cases, debug builds are placed in `Debug` while release builds are placed in `Release`, so these configurations may cleanly coexist.

+### Linux and Mac OSX

+To build `Release/panoptic` under Linux or Mac OSX:

+	make

+To build `Debug/panoptic`:

+	make DEBUG=1

+### Windows

+To build `Release\panoptic.exe` under Windows, use the Visual Studio project or the included `Makefile.vc`:

+	nmake /f Makefile.vc

+To build `Debug\panoptic.exe`:

+	nmake /f Makefile.vc DEBUG=1